kanekomasahiro/Re-ranking/README.md

 ## Progresses
-- Pre-trained Quick-Thought model is publicly
+- Pre-trained Quick-Thought model is open to the public
 - Training NMT model
 - Writing Viterbi algorithm.